- September 01, 2021

 This certificate is designed for those with work experience or education in health or human services looking to boost their employment opportunities.

 This five-month full-time program begins every Fall term.
-You will complete four months of study which includes both online components and on-campus workshops held twice per month (Note for Fall 2020: due to COVID-19, the workshops will be held online).
-In January, you will complete four weeks of practicum (approximately 37.5 hours per week).
+You will complete four months of online study which includes self-study and scheduled weekly evening classes and an occasional Saturday workshop.
+In January, you will complete four weeks of practicum (approximately 37.5 hours per week for a total of 150 hours).
 Practicum shifts may include days, evenings, nights, and/or weekends.

 You may be required to travel to various locations in order to complete your practicum placement.
 Every effort is made to accommodate learners in practicum placements within the time frame of the program.
 In rare instances, there may be a delay in program completion until a practicum placement can be arranged.